Agania-01/Finals-Prog/README.md

 ## Bugs and Limitations
 **Bugs**
 - Enemy Scaling: The enemy scaling based on battle count may not be applied correctly, leading to inconsistent difficulty.
-- Input Validation: Invalid inputs in the main menu are not fully handled.

 **Limitations**
 - Character Summoning: Switching to a new character after summoning doesn't allow the player to manage or switch between multiple characters.